JureSeselj/discover-the-world/README.md

 ![Lighthouse Report](/docs/lighthouse-testing-screenshot.png)

-* I confirmed that this project is responsiv, looks very good and functions on all standard screen sizes using the devtools device toolbar.
+* I confirmed that this project is responsive, looks very good and functions on all standard screen sizes using the devtools device toolbar.

 # Bugs